Rakesh653/fraud-detection-system/README.md

 **Behavior**
 - If `transactionId` is provided, webhook updates that transaction.
 - If `provider + eventId` already exists, webhook is treated as duplicate.
-- Otherwise, webhook creates a new transaction and runs scoring.

 ## Project Structure